joist-framework/joist/docs/DESIGN.md

   // The actual instance of the component defined by the user
   componentInstance: ComponentInstance<C>;

-  // metadata used to create the element
+  // metadata used when the component is running
   componentMetadata: Metadata<S>;

-  // the components state container.
-Is the only way to update the component template
+  // the component definition.
+Lays out things like the template and state
-  componentState: State<S>;
+  componentDef: ComponentDef<State>;
 };
 ```